Qantals/notebook/linear_algebra/3-types_of_matrices.md

     - A is not square matrix ($A^{-1}$ in left and right is different)
     - row / column vectors of A is linear combination of other row / column vectors, w.r.t. exists non-zero vector $x$ make $Ax=0$
         > proof: assume A is invertable, thus $Ax=0\to A^{-1}Ax=Ix=0$, opposite to requirement $x\neq 0$
-    - column/row of A is parallel(the same meaning to above one), thus A cannot be transformed to identity matrix.
+    - column / row of A is parallel (the same meaning to above one), thus A cannot be transformed to identity matrix.
 - get inverse matrix:
     - Gauss-Jordan elimination: argumented matrix (增广矩阵) combine total identity matrix $[A|I]\to [EA|EI]=[I|E]\to E=A^{-1}$
 - get $Ax=b\to x=A^{-1}B$: $[A|B]\to [I|A^{-1}B]$